CaioXGomes/CaioXGomes/README.md

 I'ma sing for you
 I'll do anything for you, to see you smile

-qualquer dia eu arrumo essa disc aqui
+qualquer dia eu arrumo essa disc aqui *EMOJI DE CHORO*